How to create a React signature pad

 What is a React.js signature pad?

 A signature pad is a graphical interface that can be inserted into documents your users need to sign.
-It allows them to draw their signatures on a document using their mouse, electronic pens, or dedicated signing devices.
+It enables them to draw their signatures on a document using their mouse, electronic pens, or dedicated signing devices.
 It also enables saving signatures as images and vice versa.

 Signature pads are used in web applications that need an applicant’s handwritten signature, such as when: